Phantom structure: Phantom head

 While using research oriented and Commercial Off The Shelf (COTS) EEG technologies built for monitoring brain activity, scientists established the need for a benchmark reading of neural electrical activity.
-EEG readings’ strong dependency on mechanical contact makes the technology sensitive to movement.
+EEG readings' strong dependency on mechanical contact makes the technology sensitive to movement.
 This and a high responsivity to environmental conditions may lead to signal noise.
 Without a baseline, it is hard to interpret whether abnormal clinical data is a result of faulty technology, patient inconsistency or noncompliance, ambient noise, or an unexplained scientific principle.

 A phantom head was described by researchers in 2015.
 This head was developed at the U.S. Army Research Laboratory.
-Reported intent for the engineering of this phantom head was to “accurately recreate real and imaginary scalp impedance, contain internal emitters to create dipoles, and be easily replicable across various labs and research groups.”
+Reported intent for the engineering of this phantom head was to "accurately recreate real and imaginary scalp impedance, contain internal emitters to create dipoles, and be easily replicable across various labs and research groups."

 The scientists used an inverse 3D printed mold that was reproduced an anonymized MRI image.
 The head consisted of ballistics gel with a composition that included salt in order to conduct electricity like human tissue.
 Ballistics gelatin was chosen because it conducts electricity, while also possessing mechanical properties similar to living tissue.
-Multiple electric wires within the Army’s phantom head carried electric current.
+Multiple electric wires within the Army's phantom head carried electric current.
 A CT scan was used to verify proper electrode placement.
 The limitations of this phantom was that the material was not sufficiently durable.
 The refrigerated gel degraded relatively quickly, by approximately .3% each day.

 Other reported models had been made of saline filled spheres.

-Phantom pancreas
+Phantom prostate

 In 2013, a patent submission for a prostate phantom was reported.
 The prostate was composed of three separate phantom layers of prostate, perineal gland, and skin tissue and developed for the study of prostate cancer brachytherapy.
 The scientists claimed that the phantom emulates the imaging and mechanical properties of the prostate and surrounding tissues.